wbailey/command_line_reporter/README.md

 eliminates the need to litter your code with *puts* statements instead providing a cleaner, more ruby like way of reporting progress to the user throught the command line interface.

+With the release of Version 2.0, it is now possible to produce tables with and without borders.
+See the section on *Tables* for more examples.

 ### Installation

 It is up on rubygems.org so add it to your bundle or do it the old fashioned way: